 Ingredients | Herbal oils, camphor, menthol | Synthetic painkillers, menthol, lidocaine |

-Side Effects | Fewer skin reactions | Possible irritation |
+Side Effects | Fewer skin reactions | Possible irritation or burning |

-Effectiveness | Slower but longer-lasting | Fast but short-lived |
+Effectiveness | Slower onset, longer-lasting | Fast relief, short duration |

 Common Complaints About Pain Relief Balms